Code-Institute-Submissions/Third_milestone/README.md

 6. User "J" wants to add a new location.
 The following steps needs to be conduct in that case:

     1. Navigate to the "Add Spot" page where user is provided with a two step process of creating new location.
-    2. First step require to input a location name in order to verify if it is not a duplication of already exisiting spot.
+    2. First step require to input a location name in order to verify if it is not a duplication of already existing spot.
     3. Step two contain a form with all of the location features that user can select from.
 All of the selection fields require user input beside facilities and hazards checkboxes.

 7. Users "N" and "O" wants to track theirs interaction with the application by having their inputs stored on their personal page.
 Registered and logged users can access these pages by navigating to the nav bar at the top of the page on desktop and selecting their username that will be revealed once clicked on the "person" icon.
 Mobile version required users to click on the "hamburger" menu icon in order to access menu list where they will find their username.
 The personal page display all user interactions including list of created, edited, rated and commented locations.